EthanMerrill/TradingAlgoExperimentation/readme.md

     - [ ] add to live_trader
 - [x] add correlation checking for new positions https://machinelearningmastery.com/gentle-introduction-autocorrelation-partial-autocorrelation/

-- [ ] fix to make backtester less error prone (problem is in the buy and hold analyzer I think)
+- [x] fix to make backtester less error prone (problem is in the buy and hold analyzer I think)
+    - it was the RSI strategy. safediv was off by default.
+Replaced with RSI_safe strategy
 - [ ] have the script turn off the system when done.
 - [ ] place oco order types at day start